Simply Ballet Tap Classes 2025

 Ballet shoes and headline Month to Month Plus

-We’re always trying to find more ways to help you get more ballet into your life – so we’re introducing Month-to-Month PLUS (M2M+)
+We’re always trying to help you get more ballet into your life – so we’ve introduced Month-to-Month PLUS (M2M+)

-Designed for those times when you have a free night or just want to stay for another class, M2M+ allows you to book extra classes on top of your current Month-to-Month booking, without changing your regular enrolment.
+Designed to give you more flexibility with your booking options, or for those times when you just need an extra class.
+M2M+ allows you to book extra individual classes on top of your existing Month-to-Month booking, without changing your regular enrolment.

-For example, if you’re normally enrolled for a ballet class, and decide one week you would like to stay for PBT – you can book the extra PBT class through your customer portal as a one-off and attend.
-Or, you could add Contemporary on those weeks you’re free – whatever suits!
+For example, if you’re normally enrolled for a ballet class, and decide one week you would like to stay for PBT – you can book the extra class through your customer portal as a one-off and attend.
+Or, you could add an extra ballet class on those weeks you’re free – whatever suits!

 At the end of the month you’ll be invoiced for any extra classes you booked.